 Welcome to my fiction blog.
 This is where you can find information about me, my books, and my other interests.
 I have been writing stories for many years.
 I primarily write science fiction and fantasy, but I also have stories published in other genres.
-You can find my books on Amazon, Barnes & Noble, and iTunes.
+You can find my books on Amazon.
 If you would like to hear about new releases and giveaways, you can sign up for my newsletter.
 It comes out a few times a year.
 If you are on Twitter, feel free to follow me.

 The long-awaited fourth and final book in the Legends of the Crystals series is now out in eBook and paperback.
 Click on the cover for more information.